April 20, 2023 at 3:37 pm | Updated June 28, 2023 at 5:49 pm | 4 min read

 Galen: What instrumentation are you using for stomatal conductance, photosynthetic chlorophyll fluorescence, and photosynthetic curves?

-Sybil: I have a CI-340 Photosynthesis System, but I also have three brands with different parameters for stomatal conductance, depending on what we’re doing.
+Sybil: I have three brands with different parameters for stomatal conductance, depending on what we’re doing.
 We use small, portable ones for climbing trees and more expensive ones for groundwork.
 Additionally, we’ll be doing some microscopy work with ImageJ for smaller counts.

 Galen: Climbing trees presents a challenge for bringing up heavy equipment.
 Do you have any shade house or greenhouse experiments to avoid that?